eddiebiv/CS225_PageRank/documents/proposal.md

 `double columnSum(std::vector<std::vector<double>>& A, unsigned col);`
 ```
 @param A: any matrix
-@param col: a valid column index within A
+@param col: a valid column index (zero-based) within A

 @return sum of all entries within specified column
 ```